Oteemo/otherIAC-rancher/README.md

 # otherIAC-rancher
 otherIAC RKE Rancher

-This is a IAC repo for the RKE/Rancher install onto an AWS instance
+This is a IAC repo for the RKE/Rancher install onto an AWS instance - SJ

 ## Table of Contents